-The NWS said the highest sustained wind of 100 mph was reported in North Truro, which is located on Cape Cod in Massachusetts.
+The NWS said the highest sustained wind of 100 mph was reported in North Truro, Massachusetts.

 Hurricane Bob caused a storm surge in Rhode Island between 5 and 8 feet, with a storm surge of 10 to 15 feet in Buzzards Bay in Massachusetts.

 Dozens of homes along the coast of Massachusetts were damaged or destroyed, and officials said south-facing locations on Martha's Vineyard and Nantucket, Massachusetts, lost about 50 feet of the beach due to erosion.

 Widespread rain totals between 3 and 6 inches were reported in southern New England, with Foster, Rhode Island, reporting the highest total of 7.01 inches of rain.

 Hurricane Bob was blamed for 17 deaths along the East Coast.
 According to the NWS, six people died in Connecticut, including two children who lost their lives when a fire started by a candle.